arash380/Linkr/README.md

 ### Wildfly

-The Wildfly server and driver necessary will be the same as what was used last semester.
-If you do not have it then please refer to last semester's documents.

-Below are the settings for the datasource needed to connect with the linkrdatabase (There may be some differences in certain names due to how they were named when you created things locally last semester):
+Below are the settings for the datasource needed to connect with the linkrdatabase

 - Name: linkrDatabase
 - JNDI Name: java:jboss/datasources/linkrDatabase